actuary492/actuary492.github.io/_posts/2025-03-08-diversification.md

 Let us take this scenario of an insurance company that sells policies for houses that are each worth £1 m from the example of book of McQuire & Kume (2020).
 Assume that the claim distribution of the policy for houses as follows:

-● There is a 95% probability that a policy has no claims, ● There is a 4.9% probability that a policy has exactly one claim for £5,000, ● There is a 0.09% probability that a policy has exactly one claim for £100,000, ● There is a 0.01% probability that a policy has exactly one claim for £1 m, ● There are no policies make more than one claim, and ● All property claims are independent.
+- There is a 95% probability that a policy has no claims.
+- There is a 4.9% probability that a policy has exactly one claim for £5,000.
+- There is a 0.09% probability that a policy has exactly one claim for £100,000.
+- There is a 0.01% probability that a policy has exactly one claim for £1 m.
+- There are no policies make more than one claim.
+- All property claims are independent.

 There are many answers that an insurance companies want of this scenario.